Prepare your website for Black Friday! (2023 Edition)

-This is how it appears on our search console, yours will display your website.
+This is how it appears on our search console, but yours will display your website.

 You will be informed on the status of the page.
 If it has not been indexed by Google yet, then simply click the "request indexing" button and Google will start the process.

 Formerly Google AdWords, Google Ads allows you to advertise on the search engine results page and can deliver quality traffic to your website.
 Competition for ad space can be fierce, so do your keyword research diligently and set your budget accordingly.
 If you haven’t already used paid ads, Black Friday may not be the best time to start due to the important cost considerations.
-Consider setting a low to moderate budget and increase it once you have seen clear, positive results.
-If you are a WHC hosting client, we can issue a 100$ advertising coupon for your new Google Ads account; simply reach out to our support team to request it.
+Consider setting a low to moderate budget and increase it once you have seen clear positive results.
+If you are a WHC hosting client, you can get a credit of $600 after spending an equivalent amount with your new Google Ads account.

-Besides promoting your specials, there are a few things you should check to ensure stability, promote trust, and improve accessibility of your website.
+Besides promoting your specials, there are a few things you should check to ensure stability, promote trust, and improve accessibility for your website.

-You will probably have a significant uptick in traffic during the Black Friday/Cyber Monday sales period.
-Talk to your web hosting company for information on the amount of traffic your website can take on and if necessary increase its capacity.
+You will probably have a significant uptick in traffic during the Black Friday/Cyber Monday sales period, so we recommend you talk to your web hosting company for information on the amount of traffic your website can handle and if necessary increase its capacity.

 There are also ways to make a server more efficient.
 Ask your provider if they use LiteSpeed technology or similar website acceleration software to ensure your website stays up and running during peak times.

-Google Chrome made a big move this year.
+Google Chrome made a big move in recent times.
 You may have noticed that some websites are now displayed as ‘not secure’ in the domain address bar.

 The notification happens when a website does not have an SSL certificate.
 These certificates add a layer of security to a site by encrypting information between visitors and the website.
 You will know which sites are secure as they will have https in their address bar (the ‘s’ means the website is secured by SSL).

-76% of Canadians had smartphones in November 2017.
-So, it is safe to say that a lot of your visitors will access your website on their smartphones.
+Did you know 91% of Canadians had smartphones in July 2023?
+It's safe to say that many of your visitors will access your website on their smartphones.

-Is your site ready?
-You can find out by using Google’s Mobile Friendly Test tool.
-Just enter your domain and it will let you know if you are mobile ready or if you fall short.
-It will even provide solutions which you can pass on to your web designer.
+You can find out if your site is mobile responsive/friendly by using Google’s Mobile Friendly Test tool.
+Just enter your domain and it will let you know if you are mobile-ready or if you fall short.
+It will even provide solutions that you can pass on to your web designer.